“It’s all about Peace and Love man”…”Get rid of all that negativity in your life”… “Meditation is all about pure thoughts”

 Today is Dussehra – a day in the Hindu calendar that marks Shri Rama’s defeat over Ravana – the 10-headed Demon King – as told in the Vedic Epic ‘Ramayana’.

-Ravana is an extremely fascinating figure in Vedic history.
+Ravana is an extremely fascinating figure in Vedic scripture.
 Although he is renowned to be possibly one of the most evil and ‘adharam’ characters – he is remembered for some extremely ‘redeeming’ traits.

-- He was Lord Shiva’s most ardent devotee and would quite literally ‘move mountains’ to please him.
+- He was Lord Shiva’s (the destroyer) most ardent devotee and would quite literally ‘move mountains’ to please him.

-- He was the most learned Vedic scholar of his time and is still to this day revered as the most intelligent being that has existed (I think Shri Krishna is probably the only exception to this).
+- He was the most learned Vedic scholar of his time and is still to this day revered as a most intelligent being.

 That third point is one that often gets overlooked – especially on this day where we celebrate the physical death of Ravana by setting a giant effigy of him on fire (even though it’s awesome to watch).